Edmund Callis Berkeley (the image is property of the University of Minnesota)

 Post Military Career

 In 1946 Berkeley returned to his work at Prudential as Senior Methods Analyst, later advancing to Chief Research Consultant.
-He was assigned a very interesting task—to determine how the company could use the new automatic electronic equipment for data processing.
-However, in 1948 a change in the company management resulted in extensive reducing of his assignment, later other differences cropped up, especially regarding the book he was writing.
+He was assigned a very interesting task — to determine how the company could use the new automatic electronic equipment for data processing.
+However, in 1948 a change in the company management resulted in an extensive reduction of his assignment, later other differences cropped up, especially regarding the book he was writing.

 Creating Berkley Enterprises

-In 1948 he decided to become a self employed professional by being a lecturer, a consulting actuary, a publisher, and developer of computers.
+In 1948 he decided to become a self-employed professional by being a lecturer, a consulting actuary, a publisher, and a developer of computers.
 His newly-founded company, Berkeley Enterprises, was particularly interested in symbolic logic, computers, robots, mathematics, operations research, language, explanation

-1949, Berkeley wrote one of the first books on electronic computers for a general audience, which made him famous—Giant Brains, or Machines That Think, in which he described the principles behind computers, and then gave a technical but accessible survey of the most prominent examples of the time, including machines from MIT, Harvard, the Moore School, Bell Laboratories, and others.
-In this book Berkeley envisioned that computers would be applied not only to mathematical and computational problems, but also to a wide range of other problems, like finding information in library, typing text from voice, translating languages, and controlling other machines.
+In 1949, Berkeley wrote one of the first books on electronic computers for a general audience, which made him famous — Giant Brains, or Machines That Think, in which he described the principles behind computers, and then gave a technical but accessible survey of the most prominent examples of the time, including machines from MIT, Harvard, the Moore School, Bell Laboratories, and others.
+In this book, Berkeley envisioned that computers would be applied not only to mathematical and computational problems, but also to a wide range of other problems, like finding information in a library, typing text from voice, translating languages, and controlling other machines.

 Edmund and Ruth Berkeley divorced in 1948, and in 1949 he married Susan Slocum Wallace (16 Aug.
 1911—18 Feb.
 2001) from Newtonville, Massachusetts, adopting her three children into his family.

-In the 1950s Berkeley devoted much efforts to developing robots and making them available to anyone, who could pay a small sum for a mail ordered kit (see the Electric Brain Simon of Berkeley).
+In the 1950s Berkeley devoted much effort to developing robots and making them available to anyone, who could pay a small sum for a mail-order kit (see the Electric Brain Simon of Berkeley).
 In the October 1950 issue of the journal Radio Electronics was published an article, which was an introduction to Simon and relay logic.
-In the next issue 12 articles were published, relating plans on how to build a computer, as well as a general description of state of the art computers.
+In the next issue 12 articles were published, relating plans on how to build a computer, as well as a general description of state-of-the-art computers.

 Death